mattsnelson/myrepo/README.md

 and another line writing from macbook

-And finally, here's a line of code I did in RStudio from my macbook
+And finally, here's a line of code I did in RStudio from my macbookmarch 2020 - setting up git and rstudio on mbp again